Move – and You're Dead

 "Move – and You're Dead" is an episode of Thunderbirds, a British Supermarionation television series created by Gerry and Sylvia Anderson and filmed by their production company AP Films (APF, later Century 21 Productions) for ITC Entertainment.
 Written and directed by Alan Pattillo, it was first broadcast on 10 February 1966 on ATV Midlands as the 20th episode of Series One.
 It is the ninth episode in the official running order.

-Set in the 2060s, Thunderbirds follows the missions of International Rescue, a secret organisation which uses technologicallyadvanced rescue vehicles to save human life.
+Set in the 2060s, Thunderbirds follows the missions of International Rescue, a secret organisation which uses technologically advanced rescue vehicles to save human life.
 The main characters are ex-astronaut Jeff Tracy, founder of International Rescue, and his five adult sons, who pilot the organisation's primary vehicles: the Thunderbird machines.
 In "Move – and You're Dead", motor racing champion Alan Tracy and his grandmother are threatened by an envious rival driver and his pit man, who trap them on a deserted bridge next to a movement-activated bomb.
 As Scott, Virgil and Brains rush to save them, Alan and Grandma must keep still to stay alive.

 In 1967, Century 21 released an audio adaptation on EP record (One Move and You're Dead, catalogue number MA 128) narrated by voice actress Christine Finn as series regular Tin-Tin Kyrano.
 The episode had its first UK-wide network broadcast on 28 February 1992 on BBC2.